benzcraddock/benzcraddock/README.md

 - 🌱 I’m currently learning/have learned HTML5, CSS3, Git and GitHub, JavaScript, ReactJS, and Redux as part of BloomTech's Full Stack Web Development course, and have learned Solidity, Next.js, Tailwind CSS, Firebase V9 and Authentication outside of BloomTech.
 - 🔜 I'll be learning Node, Python, SQL and more in the coming months.
 - 💞️ I’m looking to collaborate on building apps and websites.
-- 📫 You can reach me via Twitter (@beny_eth) or LinkedIn DM (https://www.linkedin.com/in/benjamin-craddock/)
+- 📫 You can reach me via Twitter (@go2damoon_eth) or LinkedIn DM (https://www.linkedin.com/in/benjamin-craddock/)

 <!---
 benzcraddock/benzcraddock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.